ibm-cloud-docs/power-iaas/configuring-private-network.md

 ## Connecting to the IBM Cloud Power infrastructure
 {: #cpn-connect-power}

-After establishing a connection to the IBM Cloud classic infrastructure, you must use a separate Direct Link connection to connect to the IBM Cloud Power infrastructure.
+After you establish a connection to the IBM Cloud classic infrastructure, you must use a separate Direct Link connection to connect to the IBM Cloud Power infrastructure.

 * You can choose from several Direct Link Connect services to connect to the IBM Cloud Power infrastructure.
 For more information, see [Direct Link connectivity](/docs/infrastructure/power-iaas?topic=power-iaas-ordering-direct-link-connect).
 * This option provides high performance between the on-premises network and the IBM Cloud Power infrastructure.